 Authors, please answer this question with the steps listed here in the protocol section for use by the videographer.

 D. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
-(Please do not list entire sections.) ___________________________
+(Please do not list entire sections.)

+The most difficult aspect of this procedure is to maintain integrity of (fragile) intact chloroplasts:

+2.2.3, It is important to store plants overnight in a dark and cold room (4°C) prior to the experiment, to reduce the amount of starch and chloroplast breakage!

+2.5.3, The blending process must be limited to few seconds, since longer blending strongly affects the yield of the purification!

+3.3.2, Gently re-suspend pellets of chloroplasts using a paintbrush or a curved plastic spatula to limit their breakage, and do not use Pipetman with very fine tips.

 Authors, please answer this question with the steps listed here in the protocol section for use by the videographer.

 E. Will the filming need to take place in multiple locations?
-(Y/N) _______ If yes, how far apart are the locations? ___________________________________________________
+(Y/N) __Y_ If yes, how far apart are the locations? _____In the same building but in two different floors: 2nd floor and ground floor_

 1. Introduction (Experimental Goal and Author Interviews) – As the beginning of your video, the introduction should clearly present the goal of your method to the viewer and its significance.
 Other information can be provided according to the various statements below, but the total introduction should not exceed 150 words.